awsdocs/amazon-workspaces-administration-guide/doc_source/update-dns-server.md

 1. When asked "Do you want to allow this app to make changes to your device?", choose **Yes**\.

-1. In the PowerShell window, run the following command to retrieve the current DNS server IP addresses:
+1. In the PowerShell window, run the following command to retrieve the current DNS server IP addresses\.

    ```
    Get-ItemProperty -Path HKLM:\SOFTWARE\Amazon\SkyLight -Name DomainJoinDNS
    ```

-   You should receive the following output:
+   You should receive the following output\.

    ```
    DomainJoinDns : OldIP1,OldIP2